ckamps/2232-defiance/content/_index.md

     View in Google Maps
 {{< /button >}}

+## Classic style with modern amenities

+Custom built in 2006 with a classic craftsman style exterior and seven gables, the home has been kept up-to-date with the latest technology.
+For example, gigabit fiber internet service was connected in 2022 along with the installation of new WiFi access points throughout the home, garage, and outdoor spaces.
+High-speed internet coupled with a dedicated home office space with a view and easy access to outdoor areas for breaks, makes the home ideal for remote working.

 ## Buffered from neighbors yet easy access to area services

 Nestled between two high-end communities with large 5-acre and 3-acre lots, bordered on three sides by dense woods and river bluff buffs and on two sides by the Katy Trail State Park and the Femme Osage Creek, the property provides highly sought after isolation.
 Yet you're only a 20-minute drive from a wide variety of services in Chesterfield Valley, O'Fallon, and Lake St Louis.